hrit-ik/facial_attendance/README.md

 # facial_attendance

 This is a prototype for facial attendance system made with dlib and pythons face_recognition library.

 This Project has two main parts.
 First there is a desktop app from which target can submit their attendance.
 Then there is a web dashboard from which admin can manage classes, students, and can see all the attendance data.

+**Main Features**
+1) The desktop app uses very less system memory (around 25MB on Mac) and has a footprint of only 9-10 MB.
+2) Server side rendering in web-dashboard makes navigation through it instant.
+3) Redis caching of attendance data makes attendance verification instant.
+4) Students can be in many classes at once.
+5) Attendance data can be filtered in two main ways.
+6) Api is made through GraphQL so only the data needed is fetched.
+7) Classes have a timing system.
+8) Only faceEncoding and name for students is fetched by the app, not the whole image.
+So loading time for app is very quick.
+9) JWT is used for authentication.
+10) Timing for classes can be updated.

 **FLOW**